Dheerajkk3/aws-sysops-study/README.md

 - Cross Region replication is allowed.
 - Writer Endpoint: DNS entry that always points to master
 - Reader Endpoint: It helps with connection load balancing and connects to read replica.
 If a client connects to reader end point then it connects to one read replica.
-- Back tracking: Restore data at any point of time without backups.
+- Back tracking: Restore data at any point of time without backups upto 72 hrs.
+Supported only in MySQL only.
+It wont create a new DB if back tracked.
+- Automated backups: These are available with a retention of 1 - 35 days.
+Point in time restore to create a  new DB.
+- Aurora DB cloning.
+It will create a new DB by copying the data from original EBS volume.
+It uses copy-on write protocol.
+You can create a test DB with production data.